 - Semester grade: 91/2=45.5, rounded to 46

-Based on the grade data in the screenshot above, Jordan’s overall grade will display as 92 percent on her grade report.
+Based on the grade data in the screenshot above, Edna's overall grade will display as 94 percent on her grade report.

-Since the instructor has not entered a score for Christina in the override column, her overall grade will display on her grade report as the calculated grade — 85.4 percent.
+Since the instructor has not entered a score for Herbert in the override column, his overall grade will display on his grade report as the calculated grade — 95.66 percent.

-Based on the grade data in the screenshot above, Jordan has earned 210 out of a total of 643 possible points.
+Based on the grade data in the screenshot above, Herbert has earned 431.35 out of a total of 460 possible points.

 Why doesn't the Total Points score match my student's grade?

 The points displayed in the Total Points column reflect the total points possible for the course.
 If you have excused a student from an assignment, the Total Points column does not update to reflect the new number of points possible.
-For example, if a course has 200 points available, and you've excused a student from one 50 point assignment, the total points listed in the gradebook and student's grade summary is still 200, not 150.
+For example, if a course has 200 points available, and you've entered the excused exception for a student from one 50 point assignment, the total points listed in the Gradebook and student's grade summary is still 200, not 150.

 However, the student's percentage does update to reflect the excused assignment; in this case, the student is graded on a scale of 150 possible points, not 200.